 10 Things to Do to Get Your Grill Ready for Summer

 There are some die-hard grillers that either live in warm climes, or don’t see why a little sleet should stand between them and a juicy grilled steak.
 The rest of us throw a cover over our grills and wheel them into a garage or other storage spot once the temperature drops, to be wheeled out months later as the mercury climbs back up.
 But none of us can make the mistake of thinking that last year’s grill is ready to roll as soon as we fire it up.
-Here are the things you need to do to get your grill ready for service again.
+And Memorial Day – it’s here!
+Here are the things you need to do to clean your grill and get it ready for service again.

 How to Clean Your Grill

 Be on the lookout for signs of rust, or cracks in the metal or any of the grill lines.
 Also over the winter it’s possible that some little critters may have found their way into the grill, and need removing.
 Get the least squeamish person in the family to do that.

 Amanda Haas, Cookbook Author and Traeger Grills Pro Team Member says: “Lots of grills are covered in grease, dust, and pollen when you lift that cover after a long winter of hibernation, so give the outside a thorough scrub down.
 Keeping it clean will extend the life of the grill and help prevent accidents due to sticky or greasy surfaces.”

 You probably can get away with warm soapy water, but there are also specific products on the market for cleaning specific kinds of grills made from different materials.
 Ask you grill store specialist, or stop in one of the big box stores and someone will surely point you towards a good product to buy.